JesperMjornman/WinampLyrics/README.md

    - Changes color based on theme

 TODO:
-- [ ] Make child window scrollable.
+- [x] Make child window scrollable.
 - [x] Extend LyricsAPI to fetch from more sources.
  * darklyrics.com
  * songlyrics.com
 - [ ] Fix all bugs

+## BUGS
+Some known bugs:
+ - Sometimes crashes due to some synchronization issue.